aditijoshi613/Deep-CNNs-For-Breast-Cancer-Histology-Image-Analysis/README.md

 Extracting features from COVID-19 images:

-●	Download “COVID2020-master” from “covid and svm” folder
+●	Download “COVID2020-master” from “covid and svm” folder(See Covid and svm.html)

 ●	Run Feature_extractor.py in ide with cpu or gpu